abcin2/davidcas9/README.md

  ### Lux

-* Lux is a courseware platform which unlock's the Black Box that is student's minds and builds student's cognitive skills with memory-focused curriculum.
+* Lux is a courseware platform which unlocks the Black Box that is student's minds and builds student's cognitive skills with memory-focused curriculum.
 We are looking to build a simplified model of the cognitive architecture students have as they learn, with the hope that this will help us better understand the intersection of SEL with curriculum design.

 ### Plasticker